Just the right size

 If you can’t find it, we can design it.
 In partnership with our HR Consultancy, we run a leadership and management training programme.

-We have a busy social side too, including a lunchtime walking group (weather permitting).
+We have a busy social side, including a lunchtime walking group (weather permitting).

-Summer months and light evenings are the best, with crazy golf or tennis in the park.
+Summer months and light evenings are the best, with alfresco drinks and nibbles, overlooking the marina.

 All new team members are warmly embraced and soon settle in.